ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Ian is to serve as a TPC member for 2023 PETs.
+(Apr.
+2023)
+* Our paper **mmLock: User Leaving Detection against Data Theft via High-Quality mmWave Radar Imaging** is accepted by IEEE ICCCN 2023 as an invited paper.
+We used PointNet and Bi-LSTM to model user leaving behavior from mmWave radar signals.
+Congrutulation to Jiawei and other authors.
+(Apr.
+2023)
 * Our paper **DUO: Stealthy Adversarial Example Attack on Video Retrieval Systems via Frame-Pixel Search** is accepted by IEEE ICDCS 2023 (Acceptance ratio: 83/439=18.9%).
 We proposed a novel adversarial example attack on video retrieval models with sparse perturbations only.
 Congrutulation to Xin and other authors.
 (Apr.
 2023)
 * Ian is to serve as a TPC member for 2023 IEEE CNS and ICCCN.
 (Mar.
 2023)
 * Our paper **Squeezing More Utility via Adaptive Clipping on Deferentially Private Gradients in Federated Meta-Learning** is accepted by ACSAC 2022 (Acceptance ratio: 73/303=24.0%).
 The idea is to adapt differential privacy to address data privacy challenges in Federated Meta-Learning.
 Congrutulation to Ning and other authors.
 (Sep.
 2022)